Toolbar

 Graphic Objects

-When you select this symbol, a submenu opens as a window from which you can select additional graphic tools.
+When you select this icon, a submenu opens as a window from which you can select additional graphic tools.
 Currently available are:

 - Polygons